NAVRockClimber/NAVRockClimber.github.io/_posts/2021-09-17-downloading-devops-artifact-via-api.md

 ## Conclusion

+Downloading an artifact via this undocumented or internal API looks first a bit cumbersome but taking a closer look there is a process that makes sense.
+Microsoft seems to organize the artifacts or organizations in virtual directories so you need the folder where to look for the manifest which contains information about the file(s) that have been stored and from that we can download our artifact(s).
+I never tried downloading multiple files but I guess it works in a similar way.

-Downloading an artifact via this undocumented or internal API is somewhat cumbersome but in some cases you prefer an api over a tool.
-If you choose the Azure cli, the artifacttool or the API is your decision.
-In the most cases I will probably use the azure cli and just now and than depending on the circumstances the artifacttool or the API.
+Which way you are going to use to download an artifact depends on your situation.
+If it is the Azure cli, the artifacttool or the API is your decision.
+In the most cases I will probably use the azure cli and just now and depending on the circumstances the artifacttool or the API.